 Founded in 1963 by Indiana University's Hall-of-Fame coach, Branch McCracken, The McCracken Basketball Camp is dedicated to teaching boys and girls ages 7-18 the skills necessary to have success.
-Branch's son, David B. McCracken, became Director of the camp in 1970 and continued in that position until his death in 2001.
-Long-time Assistant Director Todd German is now the Director and will continue the goals of both Coach McCrackens to provide all players with the best possible camp experience.
+Branch's son, David B. McCracken, became Director of the camp in 1970 and continued in that position until 2001.
+Long-time camper and counselor Todd German is now the Owner/Director and will continue the goals of both Coach McCrackens to provide all players with the best possible camp experience.

 Branch McCracken David B. McCracken Todd German